ManApart/starfield-mod-manager/readme.md

 - Updated `~/.local/share/applications/mimeapps.list` by adding a line `x-scheme-handler/nxm=smm.desktop`
 - Make the desktop the default handler `xdg-mime default smm.desktop x-scheme-handler/nxm`

+## Configure App
+Run `help config` to see how to add your api key, set your game folder, and optionally fetch a list of categories

 ## Usage

 Run the app and then use `help` to see commands.
 Alternatively you can look at the [generated man page](manual.md).